 As an agent, you’ll be answering dozens of questions about the company’s products and services.
 You need a deep understanding of the company’s inner workings, products, and services if you want to be trusted to represent the company in their conversations accurately.

-This helps you feel more confident answering customer questions but also increasing the likelihood of a positive experience for customers.
+This helps you feel more confident answering customer questions and increasing the likelihood of a positive experience for customers.

 An Attention to Detail and Organization